dmitry-viskov/pylti1.3/README.rst

 Cache for Public Key
 ====================

-Library try to fetch platform's public key everytime on the message launch step.
-This public key may be stored in cache (memcache/redis) to speed-up launch process:
+The library will try to fetch the platform's public key every time on the message launch step.
+This public key may be stored in cache
+(memcache/redis) to speed-up the launch process:

 .. code-block:: python